 Download the Success Tracking Chart here.

-Some practitioners will take measurements during your office visits, while some may have you measure at home.
+Some SHAPE practitioners will take measurements during your regular appointments, while some may have you measure at home.
 Either way, this chart will help you watch your progress and how your body changes throughout your SHAPE Program journey.
-Your measurements and how your clothes fit are often a more significant assessment than the scale.
+Your measurements and how your clothes fit are often more significant than the number on the scale.

 Download the Monthly Measurements chart here.